WHAT TO DO IF YOU ENCOUNTER A COYOTE WHILE WALKING YOUR DOG

-If it is breeding and pupping season (between the months of February and July) you may be near a den and considered a threat.
+If it is breeding and pupping season (which is between the months of February and July) you may be near a den and considered a threat.
 It is important not to haze coyotes as normal, because coyotes will defend their den site and you’ll only be escalating a situation, causing undue stress on the coyote and potentially forcing a coyote to act out defensively.
 During these months, the best thing to do is to slowly and calmly walk away without ever turning your back on the coyote.
 Stay tall and assertive as you leave the area, even if it means walking backwards.
 Coyotes will sometimes follow you for a distance to escort you out of their territory, and turning your back may invite them to come in closer to hurry you on your way.
 Maintaining eye contact and an assertive posture keeps things balanced by letting the coyote know they do not have the upper hand while still respecting the coyotes defense of their den site.

 4. Report overly brazen coyotes.

 If a coyote comes too close, follows you for too long, acts overly assertive or does not respond to hazing, report the coyote to city authorities.
 The coyote may have become habituated to humans or is being fed by someone, which can result in aggressive behavior.
 It may be that the coyote can be hazed by city officials to reverse its behavior or, as unfortunately is often the case, may have to be removed.